Air transports of heads of state and government: Greece

-Greece's prime minister has a Gulfstream V at his disposal, which is under the operational command of the Hellenic Air Force.
-The aircraft was bought by the government of Costas Simitis for the needs of Greece's 2003 EU presidency and the preparations of the 2004 Olympic Games.
-The VIP transport squadron (112 Combat Wing at the Elefsis Air Force Base) of the Hellenic Air Force also operates two Embraer business jets.
-For long haul flights the Prime Minister and other officials used one of the Airbus A340-300s of the government owned Olympic Airlines when they were still in service.
-The A340 aircraft were used for the official visit of the Greek Prime minister to Australia in 2007.
+The 352 VIP Transport Squadron is part of the 112 Combat Wing (Hellenic Air Force Support Command).
+Based at Elefsina Air Force Base it air transport services for senior government officials and high-ranking military officers.
+The Squadron operates a Gulfstream V, which was bought by the government of Costas Simitis for the needs of Greece's 2003 EU presidency and the preparations of the 2004 Olympic Games.
+It also operates an Embraer ERJ-135LR with a 32-eat configuration.
+For long haul flights the Prime Minister and other officials used one of the Airbus A340-300s of the government-owned Olympic Airlines when they were still in service.
+The A340 aircraft were used for the official visit of the Greek Prime Minister to Australia in 2007.

 Two other aircraft used over the last two decades for the same purpose raised controversy.
-A Dassault Falcon 900 had a range of technical problems culminating in an accident that cost the life of the deputy minister of foreign affairs Giannos Kranidiotis and five other people due to severe in-flight pitch oscillations 20 minutes before landing at Bucharest on 9 September 1999.
+A Dassault Falcon 900 (OA Flight 3838) had a range of technical problems culminating in an accident that killed the Deputy Minister of Foreign Affairs Giannos Kranidiotis and six other people due to severe in-flight pitch oscillations 20 minutes before landing at Bucharest on 9 September 1999.

 Under executive order 2954/28-8-12, the Greek government bestowed the 30-seat Embraer to the Hellenic Air Force to be used for pilot training, patient airlift and organ transplant transportation.

-In 2021 the Hellenic Air Force added a Falcon 7X to its fleet for VIP transport duties.
+In 2021 the Hellenic Air Force incorporated a lightly used Falcon 7X into its fleet VIP transport fleet, donated by Dassault free of charge in order to fulfill a long-standing offset obligation dating back to 2000 when the Hellenic Air Force had acquired Mirage 2000-5s.
+The aircraft has 12-seat configuration.

-Grenada

-The government uses turbo-prop or commercial aircraft for travel.

-Guatemala

-The Guatemalan President usually travels in a Guatemalan Air Force Beechcraft King Air 300 turboprop aircraft, with capacity for 10 passengers, for international travels, or in a Guatemalan Air Force Bell 412 helicopter for travels inside Guatemala.
-For longer flights, or flights when the Guatemalan Air Force aircraft are unavailable, the president has been known to travel using commercial travel, or rented civilian aircraft.

-Guinea

-The government operated a Turkish-owned Gulfstream for travel, among other private and commercial aircraft.
-A notable private aircraft was a Royal Jet 737 which was temporarily painted in a "Republic of Guinea" livery for use during a trip to Russia.

-Guinea-Bissau

-The government flies on commercial aircraft, and one time used a Mauritania Airlines 737 to travel to Washington for a summit, along with the President of Mauritania.

-Guyana

-The government uses turbo-prop and commercial aircraft.

-Haiti

-The government uses turbo-prop and commercial aircraft.

-Honduras

-The Honduran President used an IAI Westwind aircraft owned by the Honduran Air Force until October 2014 when it was changed for an Embraer Legacy 600.
-Newly elected president Xiomara Castro (2022) promised during her presidential campaign to sell the aircraft and fly commercial and use the money for social projects for the poor.

-Hong Kong

-The chief executive of Hong Kong travels on commercial aircraft, usually operated by Cathay Pacific.
-He/she travels within the territory on helicopters operated by the Government Flying Service.
+In September 2022 the ERJ-135BJ was transferred to the Republic of Cyprus.

+The planes fly under normal Hellenic Air Force callsigns.

+Alternatively, the 358 Search and Rescue Squadron of the 112 Combat Wing operates B-212 helicopters, which can also be used for VIP transport for locations with no airport.
+They were acquired in 1976.

 Hungary

-The Hungarian government uses two Dassault Falcon 7X and two Airbus A319 airliners.
+The Hungarian government uses two Dassault Falcon 7X and two Airbus A319 airliners, which are operated by the Hungarian Air Force and fly under its callsigns (HUAF).